bingqixuan/bingqixuan/README.md

 ### Hi there, I'm 溪衍 👋

-- 🔭 I’m currently working on GIS,CG
+- 🔭 I’m currently working on GIS,CG,
 - 🌱 I majored in GIS in TCU for my undergraduate degree and software Engineering in BUAA for my master's degree
 - 📫 How to reach me: vx:bingqixuan